Tams03/CS-Projects/LiveTextTranslator/README.md

 ---

 ## Overview
-LiveTextTranslator is a real-time multilingual communication tool that translates user input text between languages using a transformer-based deep learning model.
-It enables fast and accurate translations for seamless communication across language barriers.
+LiveTextTranslator (named **LinguaLink**) is a real-time multilingual translator for text and planned speech conversations.
+It allows users speaking different languages to communicate instantly and seamlessly, leveraging the **NLLB-200 transformer model** for high-accuracy translation.
+An **interactive demo page** is available to showcase the tool to non-coders and allow them to try live translations.
+The project also lays the groundwork for future speech-to-speech, speech-to-text, and text-to-speech integration.
+.

 ---